New research reveals back pain trends in the South East of England

 More people in the South East reported that sitting still for long periods of time is contributing to their back pain increasing from 34% in 2013 to 41% in 2018.This is despite regular movement and exercise presenting a simple way for offsetting these triggers for back or neck pain.

 Furthermore, the number of people pointing to their job as the cause of their discomfort has risen and now affects 20% of the local population.
+As a result, many are seeking treatments, including various types of massage and chiropractic care, to alleviate their discomfort.

-The most commonly cited trigger for back and neck pain in the region remains lifting and carrying heavy items, for the fifthyear in a row.
+The most commonly cited trigger for back and neck pain in the region remains lifting and carrying heavy items, for the fifth year in a row.

 Laura Simmons from Beckenham and Bromley Chiropractic Clinic and member of the BCA comments on the findings: